 How is dystonia diagnosed?

 Your doctor will ask you questions which may include when your problems started, which parts are affected and if other family members have similar problems.
 They may examine you.
 There are no specific tests for dystonias.
-If your doctor suspects it may be the problem, they will ask for an expert opinion.
-This is usually a local neurologist.
-They will see many more of this type of problem than your GP does and will be able to diagnose a dystonia.
+If your doctor suspects that you might have dystonia, they will refer you to see a local neurologist.

 There is currently no cure for dystonia.
 The treatments that are offered help to relieve the spasms.
 The type of treatment will vary depending on the type of dystonia.